 The turquoise blue sea shimmers in the distance, as I sit nursing my refreshing pina colada and breathing in the fresh Caribbean air.
 One visit to Rum Point Grand Cayman, and I knew it would be one of the most special places that I would ever visit.
 After swimming with the stingrays, snorkeling, riding a semi-submarine, seeking out blue iguanas, holding turtles, and learning about bugs, we were ready for a little relaxation on our last afternoon in the Cayman Islands.

-The onsite Wreck Bar, which is credited with creating the first mudslide, offers a fabulous pina colada also.
+The onsite Wreck Bar, a beach bar that is credited with creating the first mudslide, offers a fabulous pina colada also.
 That’s what I got, and it was absolutely delicious.
 We got lunch there, and the kids loved the smoothies.
-Lunch is standard beach fare, but is served right on the beach, making it easy to grab a bite and head back to the fun.
+Lunch is standard Caribbean beach fare, but is served right on the beach, making it easy to grab a bite and head back to the fun.

 The best part of Rum Point is the fabulous beach.
 The water was shallow, calm, and warm, and you can snorkel right by the pier.
 Young kids will especially love the shallow waters.
-There’s a Red Sail sports kiosk on site, and our group got to rent waverunners, snorkel equipment, and paddleboards during our visit.
+If you love water sports, there’s a Red Sail sports kiosk on site.
+Our group got to rent waverunners, snorkel equipment, and paddleboards during our visit.
 Life vests are also available for rent.

 You could easily spend the day there, but if you only had part of a day, I’d recommend spending at least three hours.
 During our day-long excursion, we were able to spend the afternoon after visiting Stingray City earlier in the day.
 Cruise ship passengers may also be able to book an excursion to Rum Point.